 But, then I moved it to a place with more light.
 And forgot about it again.
 And almost killed it.
 Again.

 Most recently, back in March, I moved it to Evie’s nursery.
 And that’s when it started to go crazy!

 To be completely honest, I’m not sure what did it.
 The different light, the amount I’m watering it, some type of plant miracle.
 I don’t know.
 But this little guy is now a perfect draping plant fit to be on Fixer-Upper!

 So, if you have a black thumb and WANT to have a green thumb this is your plant.

-I’m going to share my tips for keeping it alive and growing.
+I’m going to share my tips on how to care for philodendron plants and keep them alive and growing.
 YOU CAN DO IT!!